Malinithan: Location

 The Malinithan archaeological site is located at the base of the Siang mountains in the Likabali town and a sub-division of the Lower Siang district of Arunachal Pradesh.
 It is situated on a hill that rises to a height of 21 m, which affords a commanding view of the plains around it and of the Brahmaputra River.

 Legend

-A legend was implanted around the site in the 16th century, connecting the place to the mythological king of Bhishmaka (Lord of Vidarbha) of the epics.
+A legend was implanted around the site by Srimanta Sankardev in the 16th century, connecting the place to the mythological king of Bhishmaka (Lord of Vidarbha) of the epics.
 The association of the legend with the place led to a widespread renaming of the region.